Fairlane Town Center: History

 Hudson's adopted the Marshall Field's name in August 2001 shortly before the chain was acquired by May Company and again in 2005 by Federated Department Stores; in September 2006, the store was converted to Macy's along with all other Marshall Field's stores in Michigan.
 In 2004, Fairlane adopted an adult supervision policy to discourage underage loitering.
-Lord & Taylor was repositioned and closed entirely in 2006.
+Lord & Taylor closed in 2006.

 In 2007, the mall completed a major three year renovation project.
 The mall secured H&M as an anchor tenant in 2007.
 The same year, Saks Fifth Avenue Off 5th closed its outlet store at the mall and was demolished in 2008 for a new wing featuring restaurants such as BRAVO!, Cucina Italiana, and P.F.
 Chang's China Bistro.

 In 2014, Taubman Centers announced that Fairlane and six other malls (including The Mall at Partridge Creek) would be sold to the Starwood Capital Group LLC for $1.4 billion.
 In 2015, a DSW in the former Lord and Taylor wing relocated to a nearby shopping center.
 Two years later, Ford Motor Company added new offices in the former Lord & Taylor and part of the wing, accommodating more than 200,000 square feet of space, colloquially nicknamed "Ford & Taylor" by employees.
 The wing got blocked off in early April 2016.
 Later in 2017, Macy's Backstage—an off-price variant of its namesake—opened its first location in Michigan, occupying the majority of the third floor.

 On May 31, 2018, it was announced that Sears would be closing as part of a plan to close 78 stores nationwide.
 The store closed on September 2, 2018.

 In 2020, the mall, along with Stony Point Fashion Park in Richmond, Virginia, and The Shops at Willow Bend in Plano, Texas, got new ownership after Starwood defaulted on its loan.
 Ford closed its offices in Fairlane Town Center shortly after.
 AMC closed the mall's theater on November 13, 2022.

 In March 2023, the mall was sold to the Kohan Retail Investment Group.